Knowledge-Based Design Requirements for Generative Social Robots in Higher Education

-The interdependencies between \emph{self-}, \emph{user-}, and \emph{context-knowledge} requirements need to be considered for technical integration into a GSR's system.
-Stable \emph{self-,} and \emph{user-knowledge} characteristics (e.g., background, learning type), could be assessed via a short onboarding questionnaire and embedded in a system prompt to ensure consistent robot behavior.
-Dynamic user-related information, including learning goals, progress, and emotional state could be updated through ongoing interaction and stored in a local database that is editable by users.
-The emotional state of students could also be perceived by the robot through emotion recognition to more adequately assess motivation and stress levels in real-time.
-Importantly, access to all user related information should be optional and based on informed consent.
-For \emph{context-knowledge}, the GSR could be grounded with learning materials and course information by retrieving information from online learning platforms and embedding them in the system prompt.
-Awareness of the physical learning environment through visual perception should remain optional and selective to ensure privacy.
-Interdependencies of knowledge-based design requirements, could be orchestrated by an additional control module, such as a second LLM \cite{wuPROMISEFrameworkModeldriven2024}.
-For instance, this control module could adjust the robot's assertiveness and use of adequate learning and motivation strategies based on the student's learning goals and progress.
+Regarding technical integration of the knowledge-based design requirements, stable characteristics (e.g., preferred robot personality, student background, learning type) could be assessed via a short onboarding interaction and embedded in a system prompt to ensure consistent robot behavior.
+Dynamic information that changes over time, including learning goals, progress, and emotional state, could be updated throughout interactions and structured in knowledge graphs \cite{wilcockConversationalAIKnowledge2022}.
+To ground the GSR with learning materials and course information, retrieval-augmented generation pipelines \cite{zhangSocialIntelligenceEnhancement2024} could be used to access online learning platforms.
+Interdependencies of knowledge-based design requirements could be orchestrated by an additional control module, such as a second LLM \cite{wuPROMISEFrameworkModeldriven2024}.
+For instance, if the control module indicates high stress or low motivation, the system could shift from a more assertive to a more supportive role, adapting communication style and instructional strategies.
+Conversely, approaching deadlines derived from \emph{context-knowledge} may trigger more directive behavior.
+Importantly, access to all user-related information and awareness of the physical learning environment should be optional and based on informed consent.
+To address privacy concerns, locally deployable models could be used to process data on institutional servers or personal devices.
+This increases control over sensitive information, particularly in strict data protection environments such as modern universities.